ms-iot/content/en-US/win10/SetupMBM.md

 * Unzip the downloaded file and copy the following files to a FAT formatted USB stick
 	* *.efi
     * *.bin
-* Power off your minnowboard
+* Power off your MinnowBoard
 * Remove any SD cards and external hard drives
-* Plug in the USB stick to the minnowboard
+* Plug in the USB stick to the MinnowBoard
-* Connect an HDMI/DVI monitor and USB keyboard
-        * It is also possible to interact with UEFI and BIOS over a serial connection
+* Connect an HDMI/DVI monitor and USB keyboard (It is also possible to interact with UEFI and BIOS over a serial connection)
-* Power on your minnowboard
+* Power on your MinnowBoard
 * You should see the UEFI prompt.
 Run the following commands at the UEFI prompt:
-	* If your current firmware is 64 bit (this is how the Minnowboard ships)
+	* If your current firmware is 64 bit (this is how the MinnowBoard ships)

 		<kbd>fs0:</kbd>